Closeup of NBC-77 SOF CBRN gas mask filter canister

 Description

-• Certified by European agencies and has the “CE” symbol.
-Compliant under EN 14387:2004 + A1:2008
+• Certified by European agencies and marked with the “CE” symbol.
+Compliant with EN 14387:2004 + A1:2008.

 Technical Data Breathing Resistance in Pa Breathing Resistance in Pa